exasol/dynamodb-virtual-schema/doc/development/developers_guide.md

 For debugging, start a debugger on your development machine listening on port `8000` and start the tests with: `-Dtests.debug="virtualSchema"` or `-Dtests.debug="all"`.
 The last option also starts the debugger for the UDF calls.
-This will fail in case multiple UDFs run in parallel.
-This is the case when the adapter uses DynamoDB's parallel scan.
-You can debug anyway by changing the behaviour in the `DynamodbScanDocumentFetcherFactory` to only use one UDF.
+Since this does not work with multiple UDFs in parallel, the test setup sets `MAX_PARALLEL_UDFS` automatically to 1.

 ## Profiling